Companies that buy houses – how do they work?

-- Read customer reviews – a reputable house buying company will have reviews from genuine customers.
+- Read customer reviews – a reputable property buying company will have reviews from genuine customers.
 Make sure you compare the number and timing of reviews with the company accounts though – if a company has 20 reviews in a month, but their turnover and company accounts suggests they only purchase 5 properties a year, they’re either publishing fake reviews or the company is not buying properties directly (or both!).

 Some companies may consider buying entire property portfolios.

 Quick Move Now, for example, will consider buying a number of properties from the same seller, as long as those properties will not compete against each other at the point of resale.
 This means we would be unable to buy five flats in the same block, but would consider buying several properties from a varied portfolio.

 What can I do if I feel I have been treated unfairly?

 Unfortunately, despite Quick Move Now’s best efforts, house buying companies remain unregulated.
 There are things you can do if you feel you’ve been treated unfairly though.

 - Ask the company you have been dealing with for their complaints procedure and put your complaint in writing.